 A box of Xrays of the Kress Collection is on Shelf G in the Vault (6/5/2018).

 Donated by the Kress Foundation to Pomona College in 1961.

 This object was included in the following exhibitions:

 - Known and Understood: Selections from the Permanent Collection Benton Museum of Art at Pomona College , 2/1/2022 - 6/25/2022

 - Overall Dimensions: 16 1/4 x 10 1/4 x 4 in.
 (41.28 x 26.04 x 10.16 cm)

 This object is a member of the following portfolios:

-Your current search criteria is: Keyword is "FH" and [Object]Century is "15th c".
+Your current search criteria is: Keyword is "FH" and [Object]Period is "Medieval (5th-15th century)".